Bronchial tree and alveoli: want to learn more about it?

 Or perhaps you would prefer to test yourself on the entire lungs?
 We’ve got you covered!
 Now you can create your own custom quiz and choose your own topics.

-Now you can observe each structure of the bronchial tree and alveoli with our image gallery:
+Now you can observe each structure of the bronchial tree and alveoli in the image gallery below.

 Main (primary) bronchi